Towards Redundancy Reduction in Diffusion Models for Efficient Video Super-Resolution: Introduction

-Moreover, real-world degradations are typically highly diverse and can vary across frames, which further complicates the learning process.
+Beyond attention, OASIS also addresses redundancy in conditioning components.
+Since the LQ video itself preserves substantial structural information, routing it through a heavy VAE encoder and a prompt extractor introduces unnecessary computational cost.
+We therefore replace the redundant VAE encoder with a lightweight pixel-unshuffle projection and omit the prompt extractor.
+However, these VSR-oriented architectural reductions---altering attention receptive fields and removing encoders---further complicate the learning process if the model is directly trained under complex, unpredictable degradations.
 To address this, we introduce a simple yet effective progressive training strategy.
-Specifically, in the first stage, the model is trained with temporally consistent degradations, where all frames in a video share the same degradation type and severity.
-This helps the model learn fundamental restoration capability before handling more complex degradations.
+Specifically, in the first stage, the model is trained with temporally consistent degradations to learn fundamental restoration capabilities.
 In the second stage, the training shifts to temporally inconsistent degradations, where each frame undergoes frame-wise varying distortions.
-This stage better reflects real-world conditions and encourages the model to handle frame-wise variations, thereby improving robustness.
+This curriculum strategy reduces the learning burden, and encourages the model to handle frame-wise variations, thereby improving robustness.
+As shown in Fig.~\ref{fig:teaser}, OASIS achieves strong reconstruction quality and substantially faster inference.

 Our main contributions are summarized as follows: